appsinvellum/ptolemy/specs/md/ptolemy/Ptolemy.md

 # Specifications for the Ptolemy Machine, version @version@ #

-The initial focus of the Ptolemy Machine  is Ptolemy's *Geography*.
+For an introduction to the Ptolemy Machine — what it is, and why — see the [project web site](http://neelsmith.github.io/ptolemy/).
+This document specifies the computational system introduced there.
+In this version, the focus of work is Ptolemy's *Geography*.

+## Data structures ##

+The Ptolemy Machine works directly from a digital edition of Ptolemy's *Geography*.
+Its archival form is a TEI-compliant XML document, following markup conventions specified [here](markup/Markup.html).

 The first task to specify is extracting Ptolemy's data set from the archival TEI XML edition of the text.